Panama crisis of 1885: Aftermath

 Commander Bowman McCalla submitted a report to the United States Secretary of the Navy on the performance of the Marines during the expedition.
-He criticized the Marines for their lack of training in land warfare, especially in tactics and their handling of machine guns and artillery, and concluded that they spent too much time in barracks when they could be training.
-McCalla proposed having annual war games with the fleet and the Army that would prepare marines for expeditionary operations.
-These changes were rejected at the time by the Commandant of the Marine Corps, Charles Grymes McCawley, who held the view that the marines must prioritize the limited duties of providing security aboard ships and at naval bases rather than landing operations.
-For the rest of the 1880s and 1890s, up until the Spanish–American War, McCawley and his successor Charles Heywood continued to maintain these as the key missions of the Corps, as they believed that if the expeditionary role of the Marine Corps was developed, the branch risked being absorbed into the Army.
+He criticized them for their lack of training in land warfare, especially in tactics and their handling of machine guns and artillery, and concluded that they spent too much time in barracks when they could be training.
+McCalla proposed having annual war games with the fleet and the Army to prepare the Marines for expeditionary operations.
+These changes were rejected at the time by the Commandant of the Marine Corps, Charles Grymes McCawley, who held the view that the Marines must prioritize the limited duties of providing security aboard ships and at naval bases rather than landing operations.
+For the rest of the 1880s and 1890s, up until the Spanish–American War, McCawley and his successor Charles Heywood continued to maintain these as the key missions of the Corps, believing that if the expeditionary role was developed, the branch risked being absorbed into the Army.